 The USBCA’s aim is to encourage over-the-board and correspondence chess among the blind.
 It provides opportunities for tournaments and friendly games.

 Handicapped Scuba Association

-HSA Int'l. has worldwide educational programs.
+HSA International has worldwide educational programs.
 HSA operates as an independent diver training and certifying agency and each year plans, coordinates and conducts several dive vacations to exotic locations.

-Has recreational aids for persons with mobility impairments.
-May be useful to blind or visually impaired persons who are also mobility impaired.
+Has recreational aids for people with mobility impairments.
+May be useful to blind or visually impaired individuals who are also mobility impaired.

 Independent Living Aids